 Portable generators can be fueled by many things.
-In general, there are three ways for a portable generator to run: Gas, diesel, and propane.
+In general, there are three main choices of fuel type: Gas, diesel, and propane.
 Natural gas is also a common fuel source for a generator, but because it is plumbed in and fixed in place, a natural gas generator isn’t portable.

 This is the most common type of generator that you’ll find, as gas is easy to transport and obtain.
 Gas generators are designed to run on normal unleaded gasoline, but not gasoline with high ethanol content.
 In general, you want as low of an ethanol percentage in your gas as possible, and zero ethanol is best.
 The reason is that ethanol causes gasoline to spoil very quickly.

 Gas fuel has a short shelf life, which means you have to empty your generator if storing it for any length of time.
 Gas is also relatively expensive, and can become scarce in emergency situations.

 Diesel is one of the best fuels for portable generators because of its stability and its many forms.
 Additionally, diesel has greater fuel efficiency than most other fuel types, so you’re going to get a longer run time for your dollar.
 It's also easier to store compared to gas.

 The disadvantages of diesel generators are that they produce more noise than gas generators, and don't do well running at low load levels.